spoddutur/spark-notes/wsg.md

 - For this and many more advantages listed in [this](https://spoddutur.github.io/spark-notes/) blog, Spark moved from row-based storage format to **support columnar in-memory data.**

 **Performance bechmarking:**
-- **Vectorised in-memory columnar support:** Let's benchmark _Spark 1.x Columnar data_ (Vs) Spark 2.x Vectorization + in-memory columnar support_ .
-For this, Parquet which is the most popular columnar-format for hadoop stack was considered.
-Parquet scan performance in spark 1.6 ran at the rate of 11million/sec.
-Parquet vectored is basically directly scanning the data and materialising it in the vectorized way.
-Parquet vectorized ran at about 90 million rows/sec roughly 9x faster.
-This is promising and clearly shows that this is right thing to do!!
+- **Vectorised in-memory columnar support:**
+	- Let's benchmark Spark 1.x Columnar data_ (Vs) Spark 2.x Vectorization + in-memory columnar support_ .
+	- For this, Parquet which is the most popular columnar-format for hadoop stack was considered.
+	- Parquet scan performance in spark 1.6 ran at the rate of 11million/sec.
+	- Parquet vectored is basically directly scanning the data and materialising it in the vectorized way.
+	- Parquet vectorized ran at about 90 million rows/sec roughly 9x faster.
+	- This is promising and clearly shows that this is right thing to do!!
 ![image](https://user-images.githubusercontent.com/22542670/27002326-b9833618-4dfc-11e7-9730-81306d0d0a4e.png)

+- **WholeStageCodeGeneration(WSCG) Benchmarking:**
-- **WholeStageCodeGeneration(WSCG) Benchmarking:** [This](https://github.com/spoddutur/spark-notes/edit/master/wsg.md) databricks notebook] benchmarks performance of WSCG nicely by an example where they applied join & aggregation operations on one billion records in a single 2013 Macbook Pro machine which finished **in less than 1sec** .
+	- Join and Aggregations on 1Billion records on a single 2013 Macbook Pro finished in less than 1 sec.
+	- Please refer to [this](https://github.com/spoddutur/spark-notes/edit/master/wsg.md) databricks notebook where they carried out this experiment to join 1Billion records to evaluate performance of WSCG.

 ### Summary:
 **We’ve explored following in this article:**